Malaysia Islamic TV show crowns best woman preacher

 KUALA LUMPUR A Malaysian Muslim woman was crowned the best preacher in a televised Islamic reality TV show that aims to change conservative mindsets on the role of women in Muslim societies, passing tests on lecturing as well as renovating mosques.

-The 13-episode prime time programme titled "Solehah," an Arabic word meaning "pious female," judged young Muslim women on their religious knowledge, oratory skills and personality.
+The 13-episode prime time program titled "Solehah," an Arabic word meaning "pious female," judged young Muslim women on their religious knowledge, oratory skills and personality.

 The show followed on the heels of the hit Islamic-themed show "Imam Muda," or Young Imam, which has taken place on a rival TV station to seek the best Imam, or male Muslim leader.

-Clad in colourful traditional Malay clothing with headscarves, the 10 took turns presenting Islamic teachings on moral values on a stage whose magenta lights at times seemed more suited to a song contest.
+Clad in colorful traditional Malay clothing with headscarves, the 10 took turns presenting Islamic teachings on moral values on a stage whose magenta lights at times seemed more suited to a song contest.

 They were judged on their ability to "da'wah," an Arabic word literally meaning to spread Islam.
 In practice, it means delivering religious lectures to Muslims to encourage them to be better Muslims.